 There are a few things that wood boiler manufacturers "forget" to mention in their advertising.
 As a wood boiler owner (or potential owner) there are some things that you need to be aware of.

 Cleaning: With hot-air wood furnaces or stoves, the heat exchanger surface can get very hot, well above the condensation point of creosote so they stay relatively clean.
 With boilers, there is fire on one side of the heat exchanger and water on the other side.
 This means that the heat exchanger surface can never get hotter than the boiling point of water under any circumstance and it usually runs much lower than that.
 It is well below the condensation point of creosote so there will be creosote build up.
-Wood boilers require weekly cleaning!
+Wood boilers require regular cleaning!
 If anyone claims otherwise, they haven't lived with a wood boiler!
 It is an easy job but you need to spend 1/2 hour cleaning your boiler every weekend.

 Boiler Type: There are two types of boilers.
 With fire tube boilers, the fire goes through the heat exchanger tubes which are surrounded by water.
 On water tube boilers, the tubes are filled with water and the fire surrounds the tubes.
 Water tube boilers do NOT work with a wood fire because there is no way to clean the creosote off the outside of a cluster of tubes.
 A friend has a water tube wood boiler and the creosote builds up, insulating the heat exchanger which lowers its efficiency until finally the creosote catches fire.
 The resulting uncontrolled burn boils his furnace dry!
 Only use fire-tube boilers with wood fuel.